johndempster/SESComponentsXE/README.md

 Shared component package used by Strathclyde Software application programs.

-The component package SESCOMPONENT must be installed on the Delphi XE toolbar before building/editing applications.
+The component package SESCOMPONENTS must be installed on the Delphi XE toolbar before building/editing applications.

 To install the package: